Burns

 Login to favorite or comment on the article

 This review focuses on nutritional support to decrease post-burn hyper-metabolism and insulin resistance.
 The authors recommend enteral delivery of high-protein, high carbohydrate feedings and drugs to promote anabolism, in addition to thermoregulation and early excision and grafting of wounds.
+This resource remains informative, though somewhat dated; note that oxandrolone has been withdrawn by the FDA.

 Login to favorite or comment on the article